RobvEmous/StateMachineTesting/README.md

 This repository contains a simple setup for learning Mealy machine models of different TLS implementations using the L* algorithm.
 It makes use of [LearnLib](http://learnlib.de/), a library for active model learning.
 On top of that, we use the [StateLearner](https://github.com/jderuiter/statelearner) software made by Joeri de Ruiter.
-After the install ation and setup, we will show how to run different TLS servers locally and how to test these implementations.
+After the installation and setup, we will show how to run different TLS servers locally and how to test these implementations.

 ## Installation